thewchan/uxf/README.md

 Values may only be of types `bool`, `int`, `real`, `date`, `datetime`, `str`, or `bytes`.
 (See the examples below).

-Maps, lists, and tables may begin with a comment (see examples below and the BNF at the end).
+Maps, lists, and tables may begin with a comment, and may optionally by typed (see examples below and the BNF at the end).

 Where whitespace is allowed (or required) it may be spaces, tabs, or newlines.